-- 1. The SELPA Alternative Services Unit is responsible for generating all NPS/NPA Authorized Reimbursement contracts and purchase orders charging the JRF (0282). - 2.
+- 1. The SELPA Resolution and Education Support Team (REST) facilitates the processing of NPS/NPA Authorized Reimbursement contracts and purchase orders charging the JRF (0282). - 2.
 Invoices for services rendered are submitted to the SELPA Office to be processed for payment.
 An ATTENDANCE REPORT accompanies said invoices for each student served in a NPS. - 3.
 Copies of the attendance report are kept at the SELPA and ADA information is provided to the resident district of the student at P-1, P-2, and Annual.
-This attendance is reported to CDE by the resident district's J-18/19 attendance report. - Each resident district will reimburse the JRF, through transfer, 80% of the difference between the total Non LCI NPS expenses and the LCFF dollars generated by the Non-LCI NPS ADA placement. - 5.
-In addition, the District of Residence/Accountability will reimburse the SELPA Office the LCFF dollars generated by the Non-LCI NPS ADA placement.

-6. The LCFF dollars generated by the Non-LCI NPS ADA placement will be calculated using an average revenue per ADA under LCFF.
+This attendance is reported to CDE by the resident district's J-18/19 attendance report. - 4.
+Each resident district will reimburse the JRF, through transfer, 80% of the difference between the total Non LCI NPS expenses and the LCFF dollars generated by the Non-LCI NPS ADA placement. - 5.
+In addition, the District of Residence/Accountability will reimburse the SELPA Office the LCFF dollars generated by the Non-LCI NPS ADA placement. - 6.
+The LCFF dollars generated by the Non-LCI NPS ADA placement will be calculated using an average revenue per ADA under LCFF.
 This average will be calculated by dividing each LEA's LCFF Entitlement by the Current Year Funded ADA as shown on the LCFF Calculation exhibit from CDE.
 The final calculation will be based on the current year P-2 certification.